torvalds/linux/Documentation/filesystems/ext4/inodes.rst

 This is a somewhat odd encoding since there are effectively seven times as many positive values as negative values.
-There have also been long-standing bugs decoding and encoding dates beyond 2038, which don't seem to be fixed as of kernel 3.12 and e2fsprogs 1.42.8.
+There have also been long-standing s decoding and encoding dates beyond 2038, which don't seem to be fixed as of kernel 3.12 and e2fsprogs 1.42.8.
 64-bit kernels incorrectly use the extra epoch bits 1,1 for dates between 1901 and 1970.
 At some point the kernel will be fixed and e2fsck will fix this